unreno/chimera/README.md

 Then run `docker run -ti chimera` to start a new instance or container.

 The resulting docker image will be nearly 500MB.

-## Notes

-More descriptive named script chimera_unpaired_local.bash is the same as chimera_insertions_and_overlappers.bash.

-Deving chimera_paired_local.bash